erdemergin/voxcosurveybot-2/docs/design.md

 > Notes for AI: Try to minimize data redundancy

 *   **Startup Configuration:** Before the flow starts, the application (running in the console) will interactively prompt the user to determine the `initializationType` ('scratch', 'api', 'word').
 Based on this, it will prompt for the necessary `initializationSource` (survey ID for 'api', file path for 'word') and the `voxcoCredentials` (username and password). **Note:** While interactive prompts are used here for simplicity in the console version, a production system should use a more secure method like environment variables (`VOXCO_USERNAME`, `VOXCO_PASSWORD`) for credentials.
-This initial data will be used to populate the `SharedMemory` before running the `InitializeSurvey` node.
+This initial data will be used to populate the `SharedMemory` before running the `InitializerRouter` node.

 The shared memory structure will hold the state needed across the nodes.
 Its structure is based on the flow requirements and the `data/questionnare-schema.json` for the survey object itself.